teeworlds/documentation/support/faq.md

 **A:** Try these following solutions:

 - Delete the settings file.
-Here is how to do that.
+See [Client Config](../client_config.md) to find the configuration file.
 - Make sure that you have the latest drivers for your graphics card installed.
 - Make sure that you have unpacked everything.
 - Make sure that you start the game from it's own directory.